 7. Campaign communication

-There are so many other types of communication, however, we will discuss the top eight as these are the most important and widely used communication types that you can use in your organization.
+There are so many other types of communication, however, we will discuss the top seven as these are the most important and widely used communication types that you can use in your organization.

 1. Management to employee communication (Top-down)

-Management to employee communication is one of the most important types of internal communication that focuses on organizational structure and the systemic delivery of information from the highest levels to the company’s employees.
+Management-to-employee communication focuses on organizational structure and the systematic delivery of information from the highest levels to employees.

-Top-down communication is a hierarchical method of sharing information and instructions inside a company.
+It (top-down communication) is a hierarchical method of sharing information and instructions within a company.
 Each level in the hierarchy passes information from the level above until it finally reaches everyone in the company.

 It ensures that every employee is properly informed about all organizational and legal procedures of the company.